-The MA is a member-led organisation with a National Chair supported by two Deputy Chairs and an Honorary Treasurer.
+The MA is a member-led organisation with a National Chair supported by a Deputy Chair and an Honorary Treasurer.
 Together they provide the leadership for the organisation

 My career began in advertising in London but an interest in film and media took me to London Weekend Television (LWT).
 I worked in news and features where I learnt a great deal about media from the inside!
 I became the first equal opportunities officer at LWT, reporting to the board on issues of inclusion and diversity in the workplace and our relations with the London community.